s341507/data2410-portfolio2/docs/rapport.md

 <!-- In the previous sections, you have seen how we have answered the different sections of the assignment description.
 We believe that we have successfully set up a network of 3 VMs communicating with each other through the use of various zabbix components to emulate a real word scenario where a client could want their network to be monitored, and have had the need of various custom checks  -->

-In sections two, three, four and five, we have detailed how we reached the four main points of this assignment.
-Our main takeaways from this assignment has been working with traditional VMs networked together in a bridged network on the host machine.
-Docker, complete with bridged docker networking, along with use of docker's volume functionality and the setting of environment variables to help with the generation of config files, in addition to general configuration of a docker compose stack through a `.yml` compose file.
+In sections two, three, four and five, we have detailed how we implemented the four main points of this assignment.
+Our main takeaways from this assignment has been working with traditional VMs networked together in a bridged network on the host machine as well as setting up a Zabbix monitoring environment on these machines.
+We have gained experience working with bridged docker networking, docker volume functionality and the setting of environment variables to help with the generation of config files, in addition to general configuration of a docker compose stack through a `.yml` docker compose file.

-We have also displayed how we worked with the zabbix environment and it's services like the server, the databases it depends on and it's agents and proxies as well as setting up the frontend and further using it to configure a custom setup similar to something a real industry client could want.
+We have also displayed how we worked with the zabbix environment and its services such as the server, the databases it depends on and its agents and proxies, as well as setting up the frontend and further using it to configure a custom setup similar to something a real industry client could want.
 We have installed this in two ways, both manually and using docker-compose stack.
 We have gone through the unique ways to configure this for each approach, whilst also connecting the two approaches and making them communicate with each other through various checks.

 <!-- sections: Docker-compose, zabbix-proxy, nginx-proxy, zabbix-agent with psk -->